linhhahkio/Pepper_imap/README.md

 A. Loop process

 1. "Show attachment list" box shows the list of all attachment on the tablet (html/attachment/text/index.html)
 2.
 - "Subscribe to choose_text" box gets signal if user chooses the text file he/she wants to open through tablet -> "File loop" box (See A.3 below)
 - "Read text" box ask if user want to read these text files. -> "Confirm" box
 * If user agrees ->  output "output_1" -> "File loop" box (See A.3 below)
 * If user do not want to read text file -> output "output_2" -> "Reply" box -> PART C 3."File loop" box: Get the text attachment list from the memory, loops through the attachment list.
 	3.1 Start loop
 	-> output "out_file_loop"
 	-> "List loop" box tells user the name of the attachment and ask if they want to open that specific one.
 	-> "Confirm" box
 	* If user agrees -> output "output_1"
 	-> input "file_name" of "File loop" box to get the name of the file (go through this box again so we do not have to store so many thing in the memory) -> output "out_read_text" carries the name of chosen attachment to the next box -> PART B, 1.1.1
 	* If user do not want to read this text file -> output "output_2" -> loop back to input "onStart" of "File loop" box -> PART A, 1.1.1 3.2 End of loop
 	When the loop go through all of the attachment files, next turn output "out_end_loop" will be trigger instead of "out_file_loop"
 	-> "End list" box informs user that this is the end of the list and ask if the user want to start going through it again.
 	-> "Confirm" box
 	* If user agrees -> output "output_1" -> Loop back to input "onStart" of "File loop" box -> PART A, 1.1.1
 	* If user do not want to continue going through text attachment -> output "output_2" -> output "output_reply" of timeline box "text attachment" -> "Check other type" box check if there is other type of attachment -> In this case there is only one type of attachment -> output "reply" -> "Reply" box -> PART C
 B. Open the file
 - "Say Text File" says the text file out loud. -> loop back to PART A
 - "Tactile Head" box to stop the "Say Text File" if user do not want to listen to that anymore.
 - "Show Text File" shows the text file on the tablet.
 C. Reply to email
 - "Reply" box: ask if user want to reply to this email.4
 - "Confirm" box
 * If user agrees -> output "output_1" -> "Run send email" box : run "Send emai" application
 * If user do not want to reply to the email -> output "output_2" -> Loop back to "Check mail" box to start checking mail again (see PART 1, 2.1)

 1.1.2 Audio
 -> output "output_2" of "Switch case" -> "Audio attachment" timeline box

-	A. Loop process: Similar to process to SECTION 1.1.1
+A. Loop process: Similar to process to SECTION 1.1.

 1. "Show attachment list" box shows the list of all attachment on the tablet (html/attachment/audio/index.html)

 2.
 - "Subscribe to choose_audio" box gets signal if user chooses the text file he/she wants to open through tablet -> "File loop" box (See A.3 below)
 - "Play audio" box ask if user want to play these audio files. -> "Confirm" box
 * If user agrees ->  output "output_1" -> "File loop" box (See A.3 below)
-	* If user do not want to read text file -> output "output_2" -> "Reply" box -> PART C 3."File loop" box: Get the audio attachment list from the memory, loops through the attachment list.
+* If user do not want to read text file -> output "output_2" -> "Reply" box -> PART C

+3."File loop" box: Get the audio attachment list from the memory, loops through the attachment list.
 3.1 Start loop
 -> output "out_file_loop"
 -> "List loop" box tells user the name of the attachment and ask if they want to open that specific one.
 -> "Confirm" box
 * If user agrees -> output "output_1"

 -> input "file_name" of "File loop" box to get the name of the file (go through this box again so we do not have to store so many thing in the memory) -> output "out_read_text" carries the name of chosen attachment to the next box -> PART B, 1.1.1
-	* If user do not want to read this text file -> output "output_2" -> loop back to input "onStart" of "File loop" box -> PART A, 1.1.1 3.2 End of loop
+* If user do not want to read this text file -> output "output_2" -> loop back to input "onStart" of "File loop" box -> PART A, 1.1.1

+3.2 End of loop
 When the loop go through all of the attachment files, next turn output "out_end_loop" will be trigger instead of "out_file_loop"

 -> "End list" box informs user that this is the end of the list and ask if the user want to start going through it again.

 -> "Confirm" box

 * If user agrees -> output "output_1" -> Loop back to input "onStart" of "File loop" box -> PART A, 1.1.1
-	* If user do not want to continue going through text attachment -> output "output_2" -> output "output_reply" of timeline box "audio attachment" -> "Check other type" box check if there is other type of attachment -> In this case there is only one type of attachment -> output "reply" -> "Reply" box -> PART C
+* If user do not want to continue going through text attachment -> output "output_2" -> output "output_reply" of timeline box "audio attachment"

+-> "Check other type" box check if there is other type of attachment

+-> In this case there is only one type of attachment -> output "reply"

+-> "Reply" box -> PART C

 B. Open the file
 - "Play Sound" box plays the audio file through speaker -> loop back to PART A
 - "Tactile Head" box to stop the "Say Text File" if user do not want to listen to that anymore.

 C. Reply to email
 See PART 2, 1.1.1 PART C

 1.1.3 Image
 -> output "output_3" of "Switch case"

 -> "Images attachment" box and "Next_Previous_command" dialog box

 - "Images attachment" box get the image attachment list from the memory and shows it on the tablet (html/attachment/image/index.html)

 - "Next_Previous_command" box listens to command from user:
 	1. to view next/previous picture
 	2. to go back to attachment overview page